Piano Students are Better STEM Students

 Parents and Children Playing Together

 Nothing is more enjoyable than teaching students and their parents to play "four hands" pieces together (sometimes even six hands!)
 In our recitals, some of the most beautiful moments are watching parents sitting side-by-side with their children on the piano.
-Where cellphones and iPads isolate children from their parents, playing piano together builds a stronger bond between them.
+Where cellphones and tablet devices isolate children from their parents, playing piano together builds a stronger bond between them.
 Not to mention that it's a lot of fun!

 Physical, Mental & Emotional Health Benefits